 Our Shared Mission & Values

-Our mission is to work toward a farm bill that reflects a thoughtful consideration of the long-term needs of our society, including economic opportunity and stability, public health and nutrition, public resources stewardship, and fair access and equal protection.
+Our mission is to work toward a farm bill that reflects a thoughtful consideration of the long-term needs of our society, including economic opportunity and stability; public health and nutrition; climate change mitigation and adaptation; public resources stewardship; and racial and socioeconomic justice.
+We strive to achieve justice and equity in accomplishing each of these goals.

 We accomplish this mission through joint research, analysis, and advocacy and by drawing on the experience of our members, collaboratively building deeper knowledge, and equipping the next generation of legal practitioners to engage with the farm bill.

-Economic Opportunity and Stability, including access to capital, scale-appropriate risk management, market stability, and a viable livelihood for diverse production systems.
+Economic Opportunity and Stability, including equitable access to capital, scale-appropriate risk management, market stability, a viable livelihood for diverse production systems and diverse producers, expanded worker-ownership, and a vibrant agricultural sector.

 Public Health and Nutrition, including a robust and secure food supply that meets the present and future nutritional needs of all communities, improves population-level health, reduces inequalities, and prioritizes production of healthful foods.

-Public Resources Stewardship, including agricultural production that preserves a vibrant agricultural sector, increases soil stability and fertility, promotes public health by preserving community resources such as safe drinking water and clean air, and mitigates and adapts to climate change.
+Public Resources Stewardship, including agricultural practices that increase biodiversity and soil stability and fertility, while promoting public health and environmental justice by preserving community resources such as safe drinking water and clean air.

-Fair Access and Equal Protection, including opportunities in agriculture for all, enhanced competition and checks on concentrated power, equitable distribution of agriculture’s costs and benefits, and fair contracts and labor practices.
+Racial and Socioeconomic Justice, including labor rights, diverse and equitable opportunities in agriculture, robust competition that creates space for small and mid-size, new, and innovative participants and checks concentrated power, equitable distribution of agriculture’s costs and benefits, and fair contracts and labor practices.